cs-2010/AiAssistantConversationDashboard/Docs/context.md

 # Unity Context Data Format Documentation

 ## Overview
 This documentation describes various context data formats used in Unity for tracking game objects, scripts, project structure, and scene information.
+Context entries are displayed inline with the conversation, showing when and how context was used during the interaction.

+## Display in Conversation
+Context entries appear in the conversation timeline with:
+- Purple-themed container with a magnifying glass icon (🔍)
+- Timestamp showing when the context was used
+- Expandable section containing the context data
+- Chronological ordering with related messages

 ## Base Structure
 ```json